Title Insurance Protects Your Property Rights

-In the event of actual monetary loss or damage sustained by the insured due to a covered risk, the title insurance company will defend the insured’s interest or reimburse the insured for its loss subject to exclusions and exceptions in the policy.
+Should any actual monetary loss or damage be sustained by the insured due to a covered risk, the title insurance company will defend the insured’s interest or reimburse the insured for loss, subject to exclusions and exceptions in the policy.